.png)

 "But love isn't so simple, At least not to a heart like mine. -Luna Manu Mele, The Man I Could Love

-My eyes fixated on the page in front of me as I nestled deeper into the swinging hammock.
-My front porch became my retreat from the world when my senses needed a reset.
+My eyes were glued to the page in front of me as I nestled deeper into my swinging hammock.
+The front porch was my retreat from the world when my senses needed a reset.
 And my favorite way to escape was through romance books.
-Especially tropical ones with ‘happily-ever-afters.’
+Especially tropical themed ones with ‘happily-ever-afters’.
 There was a better chance I’d see someone like myself in between those pages than in other genres on the bookshelves.
-And recently, I really needed these stories.
+And recently, I needed those stories more than ever.

-There was something magical about our islands and no one knew their heartbeats better than Cece.
-I’d give anything to meet her, or know what she looked like.
+But there was something magical about our islands and no one knew their heartbeats better than Cece.
+I’d give anything to meet her, or even know what she looked like.
 The nondescript logo she used in place of an author photo drove me crazy with curiosity.
-And a publicist managed all of Cece’s social media accounts.
-The only thing that seemed to be truly Cece were the books.
+It seemed a publicist managed all of Cece’s social media accounts.
+The only thing that seemed to be truly Cece were her books.
 Well . . . and the P.O. box number I’d magically found.

-I felt like such a stalker.
-I’d stumbled upon a hidden address–an old P.O. box–while I was reading about her.
-Okay, I was doing a little too much research on my favorite author.
-This particular page had been created when Cece’s first book was published, back when she probably thought she’d only receive a handful of letters from fans.
+I’d felt like a stalker when I’d stumbled upon the hidden P.O. box address.
+I’d been reading about her online–okay, I was doing a little too much research on my favorite author–and stumbled upon it.
+The webpage had been created so long ago.
+Probably back when Cece’s first book was published, and she thought she’d only receive a handful of letters from fans.

-As soon as I’d written and sent my first letter to her, I’d immediately begun thinking about other possibilities.
+As soon as I’d sent my first letter to her, I’d immediately begun to think about other possibilities.
 Maybe it was a decoy box manned by a publicist.
-I still cringe thinking about how I could have poured my heart out to her PR team.
+I still cringe thinking about how I could have poured my heart out to her poor PR team.
 But I was shocked at the detailed response I received.
-It felt like proof that Cece was real, and that her responses were too.
-They were too heartfelt.
+It felt like proof Cece was real, and that her responses were too.
+They were too heartfelt to be fake.
 Or maybe her PR team was just that good.

 I pulled out one of her letters that I kept as a bookmark.
 It didn’t really matter who had written these letters anymore.
-They had gotten me through some really hard times when I didn’t know where else to turn.
+They had gotten me through some terrible times when I didn’t know where else to turn.
 And someone had taken a lot of time to respond, so I was going to live in the fantasy.
-The stationary had softened so much over time that it felt more like satin sheets than actual writing paper.
-My eyes wandered over the fountain pen ink gracefully covering the pages.
-The letters glided seamlessly across the page.
-I wanted to drink them in.
+The stationery felt more like satin sheets than actual writing paper under my fingertips because it had softened so much overtime.
+My eyes wandered over the fountain pen ink that gracefully covered the pages.
+The letters glided seamlessly across the paper.
+I wanted to drink the words in.

 Dear Luna,

 Do you feel every atom go still when you have a pen in your hand?
-Does time stop for you?
-Sometimes that’s the only way I know how to make the world right and bring it to a standstill.
-I won’t pretend I know what you’re going through or that I’m as strong as you, but I can relate.
+Does time stand still?
+Sometimes that’s the only way I know how to make the world right and bring it to a halt.
+I won’t pretend to know what you’re going through or that I’m as strong as you, but I can relate.

 I’m afraid I’m a bit of a recluse.
-Writing by its very nature has helped me in so many different ways.
-It’s allowed my introverted soul to shine and given me even more reason to hide away.
-It eases the pain and fears, but unfortunately it’s also a bit of a double-edged sword.
-Sometimes what is healing can also damage, if we seek too much refuge in it.
+Writing has helped me in so many ways.
+But while it's allowed my introverted soul to shine, it’s also given me even more reason to hide away.
+It eases the pain and fears, but it’s become a bit of a double-edged sword.
+Sometimes, what is healing can also be detrimental if we seek too much refuge in it.
 I now understand the meaning of ‘too much of a good thing.’

 I hope you seek your lyrics for solace, but I also hope you continue to push yourself to grow with them.
 To share them.
 To share yourself.
 I have to admit I was curious, so I looked you up.
 I think you’re pretty incredible.
 It would be a shame for you to continue to hide away.
 The world needs more beauty.
 More love.
 Think about that every time you're on the stage and take a deep breath for me.
 I don’t think I’ve ever believed in anyone more.